eiriktsarpalis/typeshape-csharp/README.md

 is a datatype-generic program since the way that configuration is bound is entirely dictated by the shape of `T`.

 Authoring datatype-generic programs can be particularly challenging since the code needs to be able to handle _any type_ that the language can declare (including failing gracefully in cases where particular type shapes are not supported).
 It also needs to be evolved in tandem with new language features as they are being added.

-In the case of C# libraries, here is a short list of language features that a production ready datatype-generic library is expected to handle correctly:
+In the case of C# libraries, here is a non-exhaustive list of language features that a production ready datatype-generic library is expected to handle correctly:

-* Constructors, properties, fields and their visibility.
+* Constructors, properties, fields and their accessibility modifiers.
 * Class inheritance, interface inheritance, virtual members.
 * `required`, `readonly` and `init`-only members.
 * Collection types, including interface collections, immutable collections, non-generic collections and multi-dimensional arrays.
 * Recursive types, e.g. linked list and tree types.
 * Record types, structs, ref structs and pointers.
 * Special types such as `Nullable<T>` and tuples.

+## Introduction

 TypeShape is a library that facilitates the development of high-performance datatype-generic programs.
 It provides: